Jeanne Downs: Children's ITV

 In 2021, Downs alleged Australian actor Craig McLachlan had groped her in May 1990 while they were live on air while he was a guest on her show.
 McLachlan has denied the allegation, describing it as "false, uncorroborated and never the subject of a complaint".
 In December 2020, McLachlan had been found not guilty of seven charges of indecent assault and six charges of common assault after being charged with indecently assaulting four women during a stage production of The Rocky Horror Show.
 This followed a joint investigation by the Australian Broadcasting Corporation and Fairfax Media in January 2018 where several allegations were made against McLachlan.

 Downs said she was compelled to speak out publicly about the alleged incident following the airing of a paid television interview on the Seven Network's Spotlight program where McLachlan accused his co-stars of fabrication due to their jealousy of his success.
 Downs claims she had earlier attempted to raise her allegation in the media anonymously through newspapers such as Sunday Mirror and Daily Mail Australia but her request for anonymity had been denied.

 Other work

 After she left Children's ITV in 1991, Downs pursued a singing career and was a signed recording artist with Perfecto, Sony and Wildlife Records, also providing backing vocals for many artists, including Steve Hackett (a former member of the rock group Genesis).
 She is involved with music production, songwriting, Jeanne also helped to devise and manage Pop Academy a 'pop school' at the ACM in Guildford, Surrey.
 She is also a founder member of a 'live' band called Madison Square.
 She also does much voice-over and narration work, including many commercials.
 She is married to record producer Aron Friedman.
-She also designs, builds and remodels high end properties in Los Angeles and Surrey.
+She also designs, builds and remodels properties in Los Angeles and Surrey.